Franklindot04/ansible-work-1/README.md

 # Ansible Automation Playbooks

 This repository contains a collection of Ansible playbooks created as part of my DevOps automation practice.
-It includes 15+ playbooks, templates, variables, and configuration files designed to automate common Linux server tasks, application deployments, and system maintenance workflows.
+It includes 15+ playbooks, templates, variables and configuration files designed to automate common Linux server tasks, application deployments and system maintenance workflows.

 ## 📌 What’s Included